VisualService/dotnet-zoom-meeting-SDK/README.md

 ## Contributing

 You are welcome to raise issues.
-PRs are particularly welcome, as the maintainers primary focus is a commercial product which only uses certain limited feature of the zoom sdk.
+PRs are particularly welcome, as the maintainer's primary focus is a commercial product which only uses certain limited feature of the Zoom SDK.
 Therefore time to spend on fixing issues not directly related to features we require will be limited.

 ## Building locally - Android

-If you download a fresh android sdk .aar file to upgrade the version, before it will build, it needs to go through a manual process to strip out incorrectly formatted placeholder characters present in the source resource files.
-Basically %s and %d characters need replacing with their positional alternatives %1$s and %2$d etc. There are hundreds of resource files, so I am including a replace utility console app in the src.
+If you download a fresh android sdk .aar file to upgrade the version, before it will build, you will need to run a manual process to strip out incorrectly formatted placeholder characters present in the zoom sdk resource files.
+Basically %s and %d characters need replacing with their positional alternatives %1$s and %2$d etc. (I don't know how it compiles for the zoom guys themselves without this, but perhaps the native android build process handles this kind of thing for you?)

+There are hundreds of resource files, so I am including a replace utility console app in the src.
 Instructions for use are below.
 A PR to automate this process further is welcome.
 I also raised [an issue in the zoom developer forums](https://devforum.zoom.us/t/2-multiple-substitutions-still-specified-in-non-positional-format/63243) to fix this at their end, but there is no sign of a fix yet.

 1. Download the latest zoom sdk
 2. Inside the mobile RTC folder, find the file called mobilertc.aar and rename it to mobilertc.zip